fiquant/marketsimulator/doc/order.rst

 Classes ``order.Market`` and ``order.Limit`` derive from this class and define method ``processIn(orderbook)`` which defines how the order should be processed in an orderbook.

-When the order is matched against another order it calls ``onMatchedWith`` method of ``owner`` passing volume and price at which the trade was done.
+When the order is matched against another order it calls ``onMatchedWith`` method of the ``owner`` passing volume and price at which the trade was done.

 If an order is cancelled or gets completely matched ``onOrderDisposed`` method of the ``owner`` is called.